adi-g15/leetcode-progress-tracker/README.md

 npm run start
 ```

+* The relevant code is in `leetcode-watcher.js`
+* The records are written to `records.json`
+* `script.sh` is provided to setup crontab on linux locally.
+Plus I will add some functions to it to help the github action too
+* A Github action will also maintain the `records.json` for names written on this repo's `watchlist.json`

 ### Future

+Basically, I am collecting this data to analyse later… time is short currently :')

 * Add github workflow for cronjob (refer https://github.com/adi-g15/archlinux-repository/tree/master/.github/workflows)
 * Add a web interface (refer https://github.com/adi-g15/ipl_pred)